SVP sends volunteer teachers to various parts of Sudan. Below you will find a brief introduction to our main placement locations.

 It is a very safe city and the people remain hospitable, optimistic and in touch with traditional Sudanese culture despite the economic pressures and changes.

-These days Khartoum merges into a tripartite megacity including Khartoum North and Omdurman, both on the opposite banks of the Nile.
+These days Khartoum merges into a tripartite megacity including Khartoum North (Bahri) and Omdurman, both on the opposite banks of the Nile.
 With a combined population of around 10 million, Khartoum is a major city by any standards.

 Placements include the University of Khartoum, Al Neelain University and Sudan University of Science and Technology.